pinnaculum/galacteek/galacteek/docs/manual/en/pinning.rst

 button.
 When it's activated, all pages visited in this browsing session will be automatically pinned to your IPFS node.

-At the top-right corner of the window, next to the clipboard loader's icon, another switch button activates application-wide automatic pinning (automatic pinning for all new browsing sessions).
+In the application's toolbar, next to the clipboard manager, another switch button activates application-wide automatic pinning.

 Pinning status
 --------------

-In the status bar (at the bottom of the window), the pinning status icon gives information about the status of the pinning system.
+In the status bar (at the bottom of the window), the pinning status icon gives information about the status of the pinning queues.
 Clicking on it gives a view of the objects being pinned.